catderohan/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Linear Regression to Predict MPG
 For the first statistical analysis we performed a linear regression model to predict the mpg of MechaCar prototypes using multiple variables.
 This statistical analysis is a multi linear regression model.
-We used the lm() function in R to to perform a linear regression model.
+We used the lm() function in R to to perform a linear regression model and then used the summary function to get the p value and R squared value.

 ![](challenge1code.PNG)